Kingxukai/linux/Documentation/scsi/scsi_eh.rst

  - Each scmd->eh_entry is cleared.

  - Either scsi_queue_insert() or scsi_finish_command() is called on
    each scmd.
-Note that the handler is free to use scmd->retries and ->allowed to limit the number of retries.
+Note that the woke handler is free to use scmd->retries and ->allowed to limit the woke number of retries.

 2.2.3 Things to consider